Getting Started

 Building Programs

 This section describes the standard flow for building CE toolchain projects, starting with the classing “Hello World” example.
 Open a build session by double-clicking cedev.bat on Windows or launching a terminal session on Linux/macOS.
 Navigate to the examples folder using the cd examples command.
 This folder contains example projects that you can build and modify to learn how to write different programs.
-Navigate the to the hello_world example project using the command cd hello_world.
+Navigate to the hello_world example project using the command cd hello_world.

 Type make and press enter.
 This command invokes the compiler, assembler, and linker creating the program bin/DEMO.8xp.
 Use the CEmu emulator to run the built program, or transfer it to a real calculator using TI Connect CE.